 Numerous neighborhoods in Bloomington, including the historic Near Westside area, Prospect Hill, Bryan Park, and Elm Heights are located within easy walking/biking distance of downtown.
 These areas offer an array of living quarters ranging from basic studios to spacious multi-BR units.
 If you want to live among the hustle, bustle, and charm of the city’s urban core, check out one of the coveted lofts and apartments downtown.

 A few things to keep in mind when scouring the listings for the perfect apartment:

 If you show up in town during a non-peak time of the renting year, be prepared to either settle for a second-best apartment or spend some time on one of those tedious waiting lists.
-During the school year many apartments, especially the modestly-priced ($700 or less) crash pads near campus, are at full capacity and are unable to accept newbies until the summer break.

 Be sure to give your new place a solid inspection before moving in.
 More than 60 percent of residents are temporary rather than permanent fixtures in B-Town, and apartments turn over constantly.
 Take the time to make sure the previous tenants didn’t leave any unwanted surprises behind them, like stains or blemishes on the walls, ceilings, or floors, faulty appliances, or a three-piece folk punk band playing Minutemen cover songs in the bedroom.